Skip to content

 Drug Policy

 The Run, Rabbit, Run has a zero-tolerance policy regarding the use of performance enhancing drugs.
-If you, whether you’re a Hare or a Tortoise or running our 50, have ever violated any anti-doping rule or policy, whether of the International Association of Athletics Federations (IAAF), the World Anti-Doping Agency (WADA), U.S. Anti-Doping Agency (USADA), or any other national sports federation you are ineligible to run in any of our events – no ifs, and, or buts.
+If you, whether you’re a Hare or a Tortoise or running our 50, have ever violated any anti-doping rule or policy, whether of the International Association of Athletics Federations (IAAF), the World Anti-Doping Agency (WADA), U.S. Anti-Doping Agency (USADA), or any other national sports federation you are ineligible to run in any of our events during the period of your suspension – no ifs, and, or buts.
+After that time we will evaluate your application on a case by case basis, considering such things as the length of your suspension, the time that has elapsed since you’ve been suspended, and any other mitigating or extenuating circumstance.
+Being honest and forthright counts for a lot!
 Not only that, but we reserve the right to conduct pre and post-competition testing for any and all performance-enhancing drugs listed on the current WADA Prohibited List and entry into our race constitutes consent to such testing.
 If you refuse to submit to testing you’ll be disqualified and will be subject to a lifetime ban.

 Transgender Policy